ucb-ee290c/ucb-ee290c.github.io/tutorials/software/bringup-software-setup.md

 nav_order: 2
 ---

+# Setting up Software and Accounts for Bringup

 ## Getting Help with Tools and BWRC Resources

 Inevitably, at some point, some tool will not work the way as you expect.
 First, search through existing resources (e.g. the Google sites).
 Then, try to ask your peers for help, and record any knowledge you find to share with future students.